 Step 2.
 Scroll down and select "Storage" and click on "Clear Cache" at the bottom of the screen.

-✅ Fix 7.
+Fix 8.
 Log Out of Spotify from All Devices

 Sometimes, when you use multiple devices to access your Spotify account, the app may get confused and start playing random songs or tracks that are not on your playlist.
 So, you need to log out of your Spotify account from all devices.
 By doing that, you can ensure that your account is not being accessed by any other device, and this can help resolve the issue.

-To log out from all devices, you can go to your Account Settings on the Spotify website or app and select the option to log out from all devices.
+To log out of Spotify from all devices, you can go to your Account Settings on the Spotify website or app and select the option to log out from all devices.
 This will sign you out of your account on all devices, and you will need to log in again manually.
 Once you have done this, you can open your playlist and start playing songs without any interruptions or issues.

-✅ Fix 8.
+Fix 9.
 Update Spotify App

 By updating the app, you ensure that you have the latest bug fixes and improvements.
 This can help resolve any glitches or errors that may be causing the Spotify playing songs not on playlist problem.
 To update the Spotify app, you can go to the Spotify app or the app store on your device to check for updates and proceed.

-✅ Fix 9.
+Fix 10.
 Reinstall Spotify App

 The problem may occur due to various reasons, such as a software glitch or a corrupted installation.
 By reinstalling the Spotify app, you can ensure that you have the latest version and a clean installation, which can resolve any underlying issues.
 Remember to save any offline Spotify playlists or downloaded songs before uninstalling to avoid losing them.